Things to do

 Picnic and day-use areas

-Day visitors must bring their own drinking water or treat water before drinking and cooking.
-All rubbish (including food scraps) must be carried out―no bins are provided.
+- Day visitors must bring their own drinking water or treat water from taps before drinking and cooking.

-Ensure you lock your vehicle, and take any valuables with you or store them securely out of sight.
+- If heading off on a hike, ensure you lock your vehicle, and take any valuables with you or store them out of sight.

 Viewing wildlife